MounicaMannam/GVSU-CIS641-ProjTech/README.md

 2.Microsoft SQL Server Management Studio
 ## Run Instructions
 * Install visual studio
-* Open the 641 project final folder.
+* clone the repository and navigate to code folder.
-* Open the API sln file in BiddingApi 1622 folder in visual studio code.
+* Open the API sln file in BiddingApi folder.
 * Use the command "update-database --verbose" in package manager console to create database
 * Run the program.
-* Open the WebApp sln file in BiddingApp 1622 folder.
+* Open the WebApp sln file in BiddingApp folder.
 * Run the Program.
 * Users need to signup and login if they don't have account.